andrerolfs/andrerolfs.github.io/20190316_Computer_Language_Comparison.md

 Here I compare the language features of the languages I use or am learning right now.

-I writing code in Groovy for some years now since Gradle is currently my main tool at work.
+I write code in Groovy for some years now since Gradle is currently my main tool at work.

 I have implemented code in C++ for about 10 years, I think it was enough of this language for some time.